chainspace/docs/content/40-sharding.md

 ## Introduction

 TODO.
-What is sharding, anway?
+What is sharding, anyway?
 Why would we need it if we've already got speedy consensus?

 ## Sending Transactions To Shards